-Fracture Toughness
+B) Fracture Toughness

 Crack-tip Opening Displacement (CTOD) fracture tests were conducted on 3/4-inch thick AH-36 steel plates taken from tankers in this one class of TAPS vessels, using ASTM Standard E1290.
 Each specimen used the full plate thickness, after surface grinding to a uniform thickness.
 The specimen sizes were approximately 3/4-inch x 1.5 inch.
-Analysis of these results indicated that, as expected, there was considerable variation in the CTOD results for various plates and weldments.
-Results presented in Table 1 show CTOD test results for two typical bottom shell plates plus one weld and one heat-affected zone (HAZ).
-At 32°F, a representative minimum bottom shell plate temperature, the CTOD values for base metal can average as low as 2.4 mils.
-This value is consistent with unpublished test results obtained from other tankers.
-Test results for weld metal and HAZ specimens were higher (8.6 and 15.3 mils, respectively).
+Analysis of these the CTOD results for various plates and weldments.
+Results presented in Table I show CTOD test results for two typical bottom shell plates plus one weld and one heat-affected zone (HAZ).
+At 32°F, a representative can average as low as 2.4 mils.
+This value is consistent with weld metal and HAZ specimens were higher (8.6 and 15.3 mils, respectively).